YUMEMl/supermassive-black-hole-simulator/README.md

 [Download the latest Windows build](https://github.com/YUMEMl/supermassive-black-hole-simulator/releases/latest)

-VULKAN
+# VULKAN

-※Since virtually all current major GPUs—as well as those released within the last decade—from NVIDIA, AMD, and Intel support Vulkan, it should work.(It will launch if it supports Vulkan 1.1)
+Since virtually all current major GPUs—as well as those released within the last decade—from NVIDIA, AMD, and Intel support Vulkan, it should work.(It will launch if it supports Vulkan 1.1)

-OpenGL
+# OpenGL

 The simulator will not launch on GPUs or drivers that do not support OpenGL 3.3.